Bookmark and Share

 "What happens if our adopted Pointer is not working out?"

 ANSWER: Adoption is a commitment.
 The dog you are interested in is required to meet your current pets and all family members prior to adoption.
 Adopters must be ready and prepared to work with a new dog.
 GPPR encourages signing up for an obedience class.
 If there are other issues, we ask that you contact a personal dog trainer to help you.
-If issues cannot be resolved through classes or a trainer or your vet, then we need to be contacted to make arrangements for the dog to be returned.
+If issues cannot be resolved through classes or a trainer or your vet, then we need to be contacted to plan for the dog to be returned.
+It is the adopter’s obligation to safely house the dog until a foster home is available or another permanent home is found.
+We do not guarantee a dog's behavior in an adoptive home.

 "What should we do to prepare for our new family member?"